Adventure in Paris

 Adventure in Paris (French: Aventure à Paris) is a 1936 French comedy film directed by Marc Allégret and starring Jules Berry, Lucien Baroux and Danièle Parola.
+It was shot at the Billancourt Studios in Paris and on location around the city.
 The film's sets were designed by the art director Eugène Lourié.
-It was shot at the Billancourt Studios in Paris and on location around the city.

 Synopsis

 A carefree young man in Paris is enlisted by his landlord to try and teach him how to woo women.